cocobeware83/readme-generator/result/README.md

   This is a command line application that uses node inquirer to create a professional README derived from user input.

   ## Installation
-  **Steps for installation** First install node.js, second install node inquirer by typing npm install inquirer into the command line.
+  **Steps for installation:** First install node.js, second install node inquirer by typing npm install inquirer into the command line.
 Invoke application by typing node index.js in the command line.

   ## Usage
   This project is used to create a professional README by executing node.js in your command line and entering unique user input.
 Once all input is collected the application will create a README with all information entered into the template.

   ## License
   ![badge](https://img.shields.io/badge/license-ISC-brightgreen)